-It’s fun to go back in time and imagine when Mammoth’s roamed the earth.
-Isabelle favorite animal is the Wooly Mammoths and she was extra excited to go visit the Mammoth Site in Hot Springs, SD.
-It is said that every time they dig down anywhere in the dakotas they find dinosaurs.
+It’s fun to go back in time and imagine when Mammoths roamed the earth.
+Isabelle’s favorite animal is the Wooly Mammoths and she was extra excited to go visit the Mammoth Site in Hot Springs, SD.
+It is said that every time they dig down anywhere in the Dakotas they find dinosaurs.

 Here are some facts that the girls thought were interesting:

-After a nice lunch and a nap we headed to the Wind cave National Park.
+After a nice lunch and a nap, we headed to the Wind cave National Park.
 The exciting part is that we saw baby bison right next to the road.
 We didn’t want to slow down because we noticed that those stopped had bison heads inside their tiny cars.
-This of course spark questions about bison:
+This of course sparks questions about bison: